nahid-10/web-scraping-using-requests-and-beautifulsoup/README.md

 📊 Sample Extracted Data
-Some of the extracted information includes:
+Some of the extracted information includes :

 Total population over different census years